Featured snippets are an important part of SEO.

 - Work on your EEAT

-Target Long-Tail Keywords in Form of Questions
+Target Long-Tail Keywords in the Form of Questions

-Aim to create evergreen content that answers questions such as:
+So, aim to create evergreen content that answers questions such as:

 - What is …?